Fall Harvest Wine and Culinary Tour

 We’ve painstakingly curated our 6-night, 7-day South Okanagan tour to showcase stunning cycling routes, beautiful accommodations, and wineries and restaurants that have quietly gained a cult following among wine and food enthusiasts.

 Each day will see you riding some of the most iconic and picturesque cycling routes in Canada, and with a spring and fall climate perfectly suited to cycling, you’ll be in short sleeves while much of the rest of Canada is bundled up.
 Beautiful rides are only half of the experience!
-From a chef’s table dinner at Row Fourteen (voted BC’s best restaurant by the Globe and Mail), to dining amidst the vines at Church and State vineyard, we’ve created a tour that combines the most scenic rides with the best food and wine in the country.
+From a chef’s table dinner at Row Fourteen (voted BC’s best restaurant by the Globe and Mail), to an incomparable vista while enjoying a wine-paired dinner at Poplar Grove winery, we’ve created a tour that combines the most scenic rides with the best food and wine in the country.

 - Climbing out of Okanagan Falls along quiet, winding Green Lake Rd and watching the vineyard-clad valley unfold beneath you;

 - Sipping an award-winning Syrah while watching the sun set from your patio overlooking Burrowing Owl vineyards;